doron-cohen/argus/README.md

 - A user interface presents all this information in a clear, actionable way.

 This project is in its initial stages and under active development.
 Expect rapid changes and improvements as we define and build out the core features.

+## Development

+### CI/CD

+The project uses GitHub Actions for continuous integration:

+- **Linting**: Uses golangci-lint with comprehensive rules for code quality
+- **Testing**: Runs all tests with race detection and coverage reporting
+- **Building**: Creates optimized binaries for deployment
+- **Triggers**: Runs on pushes to main/master and all pull requests

+The workflow is designed to be fast and efficient, focusing on essential quality checks without unnecessary deployment steps.